christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 Note that argument __b__, which would normally appear in the map together with __t3__, is now also excluded, because its only connection was to __t3__.
 Because __t3__ is excluded __b__ is now disconnected and falls victim to the `excludeDisconnected` default policy.

 Why is there not also an `includeArguments` setting?
 It is not needed because by default _all_ connected arguments are added as nodes to the map.
 In contrast, only connected statements selected by the statementSelectionMode are added by default to the map.
-The `includeStatements` setting includes additional statements to the map that were not added by the statementSelectionMode.
-This means it is not an "exclusive" list of all equivalence classes that might be getting their own node in the map.
+The `includeStatements` setting includes additional statements to the map that were not added by the statementSelectionMode. <!-- Unklar, streichen?: This means it is not an "exclusive" list of all equivalence classes that might be getting their own node in the map.-->

 ## Selecting nodes with the `isInMap` data flag

-You can achieve can also pick single arguments or statements for the map by using the `isInMap` data flag directly in the Argdown code:
+You can also pick single arguments or statements for the map by using the `isInMap` data flag directly in the Argdown code:

 ```argdown
 ===